Space-yg/SON/README.md

 Simple Object Notation (SON) is an easier and more strict way of storing data

 # Structure
 The structure of SON is simple.
-You write the key name and then the value
+You write the key = value.
+That's it.
 ```
 key = "value"
 ```